edgio-docs/edgio-docs/src/guides/v7/experimentation.md

 3. Identify or create an origin configuration within the target environment.
 Traffic proxied from the source environment will be directed to this origin.

-    For example, if you are setting up an A/B test, then this origin configuration could expose an alternate version of your website.
+    For example, you could potentially expose a feature release through this origin configuration.
 4. Deploy your changes to the target environment.

-    Note the domain for this environment's edge link.
-This domain, which can be found on the deployment details page, is highlighted in the illustration shown below.
+    Navigate to the deployment details page to view a domain associated with an edge link.
+Sample domains are highlighted below.

     ![Edge Link's Domain](/images/v7/experimentation-cross-env-experiment-edge-link.png?width=650)